I am on my period.

 Our society has created a world where there is no space for us to talk about our periods.

 Picture this.
 You are in town; you see a woman in a white dress sashaying with a big maroon stain below her ass.
 What do you do?
-I would like men to answer this question.

 There was a big billboard near Muthaiga square with a young girl wearing a white tee-shirt and a big blood mark on it.
 And the campaign slogan goes, “Eradicate period shame!”